CC Cycle 2 Week 1 Lesson for Abecedarian Tutors

 • Line up children into 2 lines.
 March around the room singing the twos.
 Each pair of children gets a chance to be the leader.

-- Allow children to each roll the silly voice die* & sing them using that silly voice: Squeaky mouse voice, gorilla (beat chest), fish (flip lower lip with index finger), stick out your tongue and say it, butterfly whisper voice, & soldier voice. (*I use a foam die from the Dollar Tree, put stickers on it [so I can change out the voices], & write on the stickers.)
+- Allow children to each roll the silly voice die* & chant using that silly voice: Squeaky mouse voice, gorilla (beat chest), fish (flip lower lip with index finger), stick out your tongue and say it, butterfly whisper voice, & soldier voice. (*I use a foam die from the Dollar Tree, put stickers on it [so I can change out the voices], & write on the stickers.)

 - (*At home we’ll be learning the science sentence using the song & hand motions by Seth.)